Battle of Wanjialing

-The Battle of Wanjialing, known in Chinese text as the Victory of Wanjialing (萬家嶺大捷 (万家岭大捷, Wànjiālǐng Dàjié)), refers to the Chinese Army's successful engagement during the Wuhan theatre of the Second Sino-Japanese War against the Japanese 101st, 106th, 9th and 27th divisions around the Wanjialing region in 1938.
+The Battle of Wanjialing, known in Chinese text as the Victory of Wanjialing (萬家嶺大捷 (万家岭大捷, Wànjiālǐng Dàjié)), refers to the National Revolutionary Army's successful engagement during the Wuhan theatre of the Second Sino-Japanese War against the Japanese 101st, 106th, 9th and 27th divisions around the Wanjialing region in 1938.
 The two and a half month battle resulted in heavy losses of the Japanese 101st and 106th Divisions.

 Combatants

 Chinese

 The Chinese forces consisted of the 4th Army, the elite 74th Army, 66th Army, 187th Division, 91st Division, New 13th Division, 142nd Division, 60th Division, Reserved 6th Division, 19th Division, a brigade from the 139th Division and the New 15th Division, which totals up to 100,000 men.
 The chief commander in the frontline was the commander of the 9th Group Army Wu Qiwei.
 They were under the overall command of the supreme commander of the 9th Military Region Xue Yue.